NBA Rumors: ‘Expectation On All Sides’ Is Cavs Will Trade Kyrie Irving

-Kyrie Irving reportedly has requested a trade away from the Cleveland Cavaliers, and it sounds like a deal remains likely.
+ORIGINAL STORY: Kyrie Irving reportedly has requested a trade away from the Cleveland Cavaliers, and it sounds like a deal remains likely.

 Cleveland.com’s Joe Vardon provided an update on the situation during the latest edition of the Wine and Gold Talk podcast, saying “the intent and expectation on all sides is to trade (Irving).”

 Irving still has two more years left on his contract, in addition to a player option for the 2019-20 campaign.
 He’s not a rental, so that might help Cleveland get a great return for him if he’s traded.
-Irving is a 25-year-old elite player in the prime of his career with a proven playoff pedigree.
+Irving is a 25-year-old elite player who’s in the prime of his career and has a proven playoff pedigree.

 Irving’s situation isn’t the only potential departure the Cavs must deal with over the next year.
 James is able to become an unrestricted free agent next summer, and rumors have linked him with a possible move to the Los Angeles Lakers.

-Note: UPDATE (9:51 p.m.): The Cleveland Cavaliers indeed traded Kyrie Irving, sending him to the Boston Celtics on Tuesday night for a package of players and picks.